-Courses in both college transfer and career programs are offered on a two-semester basis (fall and spring), 16 weeks in length and a summer term.
+Courses in both college transfer and career programs are offered on a two-semester basis, fall and spring; term durations are 16 weeks in length.
 The fall semester begins in late August and runs through December.
 The spring semester begins in January and runs through May.
-The summer term may vary in length but most often is scheduled for 8-10 weeks.
-Summer class periods are extended to meet course requirements.
-In an effort to meet various student needs, classes are scheduled from 8:00 a.m. until 10:00 p.m., Monday through Saturday.
-Course schedules may be obtained at the Student Services area at the Main Campus or nearest Discovery Center.
-Limited course offerings are scheduled during the summer.
-Updates are posted to the Eastern website: https://easternwv.edu/academics/class-schedules/
+The summer term may vary in length but is typically scheduled for 8-10 weeks, and summer course terms may be extended to meet curriculum requirements.

+In an effort to meet various student requirements, classes are scheduled from 8:00 AM until 10:00 PM, Monday through Saturday.
+Course schedules are available on Eastern's website at https://easternwv.edu/academics/class-schedules/ or through the Student Services' area on the Main Campus or nearest Discovery Center.
+Limited course offerings are scheduled during the summer terms.